mijohansen/nfn-youtube-dl/README.md

 ### Architecture

 The analysis service is booted with a token that make it possible to talk with a sentral server.

+#### Download service

+* written in python.
+* could be dumb, that is orchestrated from a sentral point
+* sentral server could hit this server with all it need to